fraterrisus/walkthroughs/bards-tale-1/index.md

 Okay, now for the bad news: the first few hours of this game are the hardest and most frustrating to get through.

-As 1st level characters, your access to healing is 100% based on gold pieces.
-You won't get your first healing spell until your Conjurers hit third level (at 6,000 XP) and get 2nd level spells (which costs
+As 1st level characters, your access to healing is 100% based on gold pieces, unless you have a Bard, and even then you can only heal the *party* in combat.
-$1,000 per caster), and even then you won't have nearly enough SP for all the healing you'd like to do.
+You won't get your first healing spell until your Conjurers hit third level (at 6,000 XP) and get 2nd level spells (which costs $1,000 per caster), and even then you won't have nearly enough SP for all the healing you'd like to do.
 So you're stuck dropping $10 per hit point at the temples just to survive... and half the monsters you fight won't drop $10 per point of damage they do to you.
 It's a bit like playing the stock market: if you stay in the game long enough, you're likely to do better than break even, but it only takes one mistake to put you so far in a hole that you're selling gear for temple donations.

 So here's my guide to surviving the early game.
 The difference between dying a lot and slowly gathering more gold than you're spending is to get the AC of your front-line fighters as low as possible as